 The terrace on top of the stables, opening off the main palazzo, has sweeping views of the valley and a beautiful miniature grotto set in one corner.

-As well as the drive and the yard in front of the stables, the property benefits from a walled garden at the far end of the property, looking out over the valley.
-At one side of the garden there is a reasonably sized stone structure that could become a covered entertaining/swimming pool area if so desired.
+This unrestored part of the property benefits from a walled garden at the far end of the grounds, accessed from the old stables and olive oil press. and looking out over the valley.
+At one side of the garden there is a reasonably sized stone structure that could (subject to planning consent) become a covered entertaining/swimming pool area.